bispogeomk/django-modelwithlog/README.rst

 django-modelwithlog is a reusable Django Abstract Model that make automatic history log of your model.

-The History of all model will write in a Model RegistreLog compose of:
+The History of all model will write in a Model RegisterLog compose of:

     action_time:
         date and time of ocurrency